gabehamasaki/orders/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
-For significant modifications, discuss them via an issue first.
+For significant modifications, we encourage discussing them via an issue first.

 ## License